Single Scheme Administration Project

 - DPER is supporting this work through the release of this website (June 2017), provision of toolkits and guidelines published on the Employers section and augmenting the guidance available on an ongoing basis.

 - In tandem an extensive programme of training for HR, Pay and Pensions administrators has been developed.
-Modules delivered to date include “Recruitment and On-boarding Activities” and “Leaving Employment and Annual Administration Activities”.
+Modules delivered to date include “Recruitment and Onboarding Activities”, “Leaving Employment and Annual Administration Activities” and “Retirements and Death Benefits Administration Activities”.

-- The next training modules, to be offered in Q4 2018, are “Retirements and Deaths”.
-Training Resources which include pdf version of the training manuals can be downloaded here.
+- The next training event, to be offered in Q2 2019, is a re-run of the “Recruitment and Onboarding Activities module”.
+Training Resources which include pdf versions of the training manuals can be downloaded here.

 Phase 2: Build a Single Scheme Databank:

-- A Working Group was established in summer 2017, with representatives from all Sectors, to provide input on the data to be captured and the design of the system.
+- A Working Group was established in 2017, with representatives from all Sectors, to provide input on the data to be captured and the design/testing of the system.

 Phase 3: Design of a Long-Term Shared Administration Service:

-- A series of workshops will be run from Sept–Dec 2018, focused on an in-depth examination of all pension administration processes from hire to retire.
-Representatives from all sectors will be involved in this work with the aim of defining/agreeing a single set of standardised processes.
+- A series of workshops were run in Q4 2018, focusing on an in-depth examination of all pension administration processes from hire to retire.
+Representatives from all sectors were involved in this work with the aim of defining/agreeing a single set of standardised processes.

 Updates on the Single Scheme Administration Project will be placed on the Project News and Bulletins Section of our website each quarter.